Kitt-AI/snowboy/README_commercial.md

 * gives you a 90 day window to evaluate the universal model we build for you
 * costs you money

+**Warning: an evaluation license will expire after 90 days.
+Make sure you don't use the model with evaluation license in production systems.** Get a commercial license from us for your production system.

 #### Evaluation license FAQ

-Q: How much does it cost?
+Q: **How much does it cost?**
 A: A few thousand dollars.

-Q: Can I get a discount as a {startup, student, NGO}?
+Q: **Can I get a discount as a {startup, student, NGO}?**
 A: No. Our pricing is already at least half of what others charge.

-Q: How can you make sure your universal model works for me?
+Q: **How can you make sure your universal model works for me?**
 A: We simply can't.
 However we have a few sample universal models from our GitHub [repo](https://github.com/Kitt-AI/snowboy/tree/master/resources), including "alexa.umdl", "snowboy.umdl", and "smart_mirror.umdl".
 The "alexa.umdl" model is enhanced with a lot more data and is not a typical case.
 So pay attention to test "snowboy.umdl" and "smart_mirror.umdl".
 They offer similar performance to your model.